 PostgreSQL supports all of these formats; CockroachDB currently (as of

-v22.1) only supports the first three (local
+v22.1) only supports the first three (local and host types).

 Client address